MohammadFakhreddin/SurfaceDeformation/README.md

 ## bdcSVD solver

-I used the ```Eigen::bdcSVD``` solver to solve the equation.
-Left hand side is computed by combining the B and Y matrices with a weight of 0.9.
-I solved this equation 3 times for the x, y and z component of the matrix.
-You can view the implementation in ```CC_SubdivisionApp.cpp```.
+I employed the ```Eigen::bdcSVD solver``` to address the equation.
+The left-hand side is derived by combining the B and Y matrices with a weight of 0.9.
+I iteratively solved this equation three times, once for each component (x, y, and z) of the points.
+The implementation details are available in ```CC_SubdivisionApp.cpp```.

 # How to install dependencies